You are here

 How do I submit proposed orders?

-Attorneys should email proposed orders as directed by the CM/ECF Administrative Procedures.
+Attorneys should email proposed orders as directed by the ECF Procedures Manual.
 Persons representing themselves should submit one copy of a proposed order prepared for the judge's signature.

 How do I look up cases on your web site?